coreruleset/documentation/content/development/testing.md

 Excellent, our containers are running, now we can start our tests.

-### Using your own instance
+### Using your own environment for testing

-If you have an own installed instance, you can configure that for testing.
-If you don't have, but have a Debian or Ubuntu server, you can set up [Digitalwave's](https://modsecurity.digitalwave.hu) repository for supported distributions.
-There you can follow the instructions how to configure your WAF.
+If you have your own environment set up, you can configure that for testing.
+If you don't yet have an environment but have a Debian or Ubuntu server, you can configure [Digitalwave's](https://modsecurity.digitalwave.hu) package repository for supported distributions.
+There you can follow the instructions on how to configure your WAF.

--> The supported platform is modsecurity 2 with Apache here too.
-If you want to run the tests against Nginx, you can do that too, but Nginx uses libmodsecurity3, which is not fully compatible with Apache + mod_security2.
+-> The supported platform is ModSecurity 2 with Apache httpd.
+If you want to run the tests against nginx, you can do that too, but nginx uses libmodsecurity3, which is not fully compatible with Apache httpd + ModSecurity 2.

-If you want to run tests against CRS 4.0 with **go-ftw**, you need to make some modifications on your setup.
-This is because the test cases for 4.0 contains some extra data for responses, therefore you can check the `RESPONSE-*` rules too.
-Without this step these tests will be failed.
+If you want to run the complete test suite of CRS 4.0 with **go-ftw**, you need to make some modifications to your setup.
+This is because the test cases for 4.0 contain some extra data for responses, letting us test the `RESPONSE-*` rules too.
+Without the following steps these tests will fail.

-For this feature, beside the configured WAF you need some other packages: `python3-gunicorn`, `gunicorn` and `python3-httpbin`.
+To enable response handling for tests you will need the following additional pacakges: `python3-gunicorn`, `gunicorn` and `python3-httpbin`.

 #### Start `httpbin`